jackdewinter/pymarkdown/docs/advanced_scanning.md

 ```

 The first part of the HTML comment, the text up to the end of
-the `disable-next-line` is getting the pragma in context and
+the sequence `disable-next-line`, is getting the pragma in
-ensuring that it knows that the next line is to be ignored.
+context and ensuring that it knows that the next line is to be
+ignored in some way.
 After one or more whitespace characters, the rest of the line
 up to the `-->` sequence is a comma-separated list of rules
 that are to be disabled for that next line.
 The identifier